NickLeko/icu-code-blue-early-warning/MODEL_CARD.md

 - Feature distribution shifts
 - Outcome prevalence changes

-Retraining should be **triggered by observed drift or performance degradation**, not by elapsed time alone.
+Retraining should be **infrequent and triggered only by sustained degradation in ranking quality or alert enrichment**, with alert policy adjustments (e.g., debouncing or threshold recalibration) preferred as first-line mitigations.

 ---